 (credit: A. Ricketts for Visit Philadelphia)

-While the merciless Philadelphia summer exceeded temperatures in the mid-90s outdoors, journalists in print, broadcast and web, from all over the country, as well as business owners, public relations professionals, and leaders within Philly’s LGBT communities, stayed cool on the swank, newly renovated second floor of iCandy nightclub in the city’s Gayborhood.
+While the merciless Philadelphia summer exceeded temperatures in the mid-90s outdoors, journalists in print, broadcast and web, from all over the country, as well as business owners, public relations professionals, and leaders within Philly’s LGBTQ communities, stayed cool on the swank, newly renovated second floor of iCandy nightclub in the city’s Gayborhood.
 There were about 150 guests in all during the two-hour open-bar reception.

 Visit Philadelphia generously sponsored the party with support from public relations and marketing firm ab+c Creative Intelligence.
 It was a fabulous opportunity to unwind from cross-country travel — in some cases, journalists were still recovering from the Republican National Convention in Cleveland — and to make and renew important connections.

 NLGJA board member Steve Rosen, representing sponsor ab+c and the Philadelphia chapter, introduced NLGJA executive director Adam Pawlus and Philly chapter president Eric Walter, of WHYY.
 Philly chapter member Arturo Varela, of Visit Philadelphia, welcomed guests to town.
-And Mayor Jim Kenney’s LGBT liaison Nellie Fitzpatrick spoke glowingly of the city’s ongoing efforts to be a welcoming and safe space for everyone in the LGBTQI communities now and into the future.
+And Mayor Jim Kenney’s LGBTQ liaison Nellie Fitzpatrick spoke glowingly of the city’s ongoing efforts to be a welcoming and safe space for everyone in the LGBTQI communities now and into the future.

 Event organizers Walter, Rosen, Varela, chapter vice president Gary Bramnick, and chapter members David McAlpine and Trevor Vaughan, both of 6ABC, chatted with guests and friends of NLGJA.
 And each guest left with a bag of goodies from Visit Philadelphia.